camilortte/ReactSecuen/README.md

 # Summary
-ReactORF calc the ORF of Nucleotide Sequence.
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 For more information see [http://unbackend.pro](http://unbackend.pro)